 The P3 Group, Inc. Named As Official Presenting Sponsor of the Orange Blossom Classic

+Partnering Together, Serving the Community and Preparing Future Leaders brings The P3 Group and the OBC together for a Collaboration on the Gridiron\MIAMI, FLORIDA, USA, May 9, 2021 /EINPresswire.com/ --

-/EIN News/ -- Miami, FL, May 04, 2021 (GLOBE NEWSWIRE) -- Miami, May 4, 2021 – The Orange Blossom Classic Committee confirmed today that The P3 Group, Inc. is once again serving the community through a sponsorship of the Orange Blossom Classic and its associated education and empowerment activities.
+The Orange Blossom Classic Committee confirmed today that The P3 Group, Inc. is once again serving the community through a sponsorship of the Orange Blossom Classic and its associated education and empowerment activities.
 The relaunch of this HBCU Classic also relaunches the rivalry between Florida A&M University Rattlers (FAMU) and the Jackson State University Tigers (JSU) and it represents one of the longest running football classics played by Historically Black Colleges and Universities.
-The P3 Group, Inc. and the OBC Committee have collaborated with national influencers, corporate, foundation, and community thought leaders to bring education, empowerment and unique engagement experiences to the local attendees, alumni, sports fans and visitors who will be spending Labor Day Weekend in South Florida.
+The P3 Group, Inc. and the OBC Committee have collaborated with national influencers, corporate, foundation, and community thought leaders to bring education, empowerment and unique engagement experiences to the local attendees, alumni, sports fans and visitors who will be spending the holiday in South Florida.

 “The Orange Blossom Classic Committee is proud to announce The P3 Group, Inc. as the Presenting Sponsor of the 2021 Orange Blossom Classic and a major contributor to our Scholarship Program,” said Kendra N. Bulluck-Major, Executive Director, Orange Blossom Classic.
 “The revival of the OBC has now become a movement that is connecting people as one big community.
 Through public-private partnerships, The P3 Group is also building community and institutional buildings, helping small businesses build capacity, and connecting people to jobs and opportunities.
 A company providing scholarships and programs focusing on workforce readiness, inclusive mobility, financial inclusion and community resilience is the perfect partner for the OBC.”